Colombian military decorations: Cross of Aviation Merit of the Colombian Aerospace Force (Cruz de la Fuerza Aeroespacial al Mérito Aeronáutico)

-Awarded to Air Force personnel for acts of courage or for outstanding service to the Colombian Air Force.
-The cross is a silver trefle cross with eagle claws adorning the terminations, and with two Prussian blue stripes along the vertical arms; the round central medallion bears the Air Force crest within a circlet of laurel.
+Awarded to Aerospace Force personnel for acts of courage or for outstanding service to the Colombian Aerospace Force.
+The cross is a silver trefle cross with eagle claws adorning the terminations, and with two Prussian blue stripes along the vertical arms; the round central medallion bears the Aerospace Force crest within a circlet of laurel.
 The silver or gold 8-point breast star of multiple rays bears a copy of the badge in its center.
 The badge is suspended by a flying condor from a sky blue ribbon with narrow yellow-blue-red edges.

 Police Star Order (Orden Estrella de la Policia)

 Awarded to sworn personnel of the National Police of Colombia for acts of courage or for outstanding service to the community, the National Police and the nation.

 José Fernández Madrid Order of Medical Merit (Orden del Mérito Sanitario "José Fernández Madrid")

 Awarded to military medical personnel for acts of courage or outstanding service to science or military medicine.
 The badge is a dark green enameled cross pattée surrounded by an open wreath, with a large round central medallion bearing the profile of Jose Fernandez Madrid.
 The breast star has a copy of the badge of the order on a star of eight rays, with distinctive spaces appearing between each bundle of rays.
 The ribbon is white, with medium width yellow-narrow blue-narrow red edges.